 The next step is to prepare the attachment for insertion.
-The preparations necessary for insertion of an object will vary depending upon the RTF reader.
+The preparations necessary for insertion of an object will vary depending on the RTF reader.
 For more information, an implementer should consult the documentation associated with their RTF reader.

-Once prepared, the location specified for the attachment object SHOULD be selected <14>.
-If the location is -1, or greater than the number of rendered characters in the body, the insert location is set to the end of the rendered RTF body <15>.
-That location is then replaced with the prepared attachment object.
+After it is prepared, the location specified for the Attachment object SHOULD be selected $\leq 14 >$ .
+If the location is -1, or greater than the number of rendered characters in the body, the insert location is set to the end of the rendered RTF body $\leq 15 >$ .
+That location is then replaced with the prepared Attachment object.

-[MS-OXRTFEX] - v0.2 Rich Text Format (RTF) Extensions Specification Copyright © 2008 Microsoft Corporation.
-Release: Friday, April 25, 2008
+[MS-OXRTFEX] - v20090712 Rich Text Format (RTF) Extensions Specification